haddocking/haddocking.github.io/education/Others/powerfit/index.md

 PowerFit is a software application developed to fit atomic resolution structures of biomolecules to cryo-electron microscopy (cryo-EM) density maps.
 It is open-source and available for download on [Github][link-powerfit].
+In addition you can find a manual on usage of PowerFit [here][link-manual].

 This tutorial will show you how to utilize PowerFit by applying it to an E.coli ribosome case.
-To follow this tutorial, you need, in addition to PowerFit, the [UCSF Chimera][link-chimera] visualization software, a popular tool in the cryo-electron microscopy community for its volume visualization capabilities.
+To follow this tutorial, you need, in addition to PowerFit, the [UCSF ChimeraX][link-chimerax] visualization software, a popular tool in the cryo-electron microscopy community for its volume visualization capabilities.
 We will further discuss the limits of rigid body fitting, and how HADDOCK can alleviate some of the shortcomings.
 We provide the data necessary to run this